Strand, London: Cultural references

 The Strand is the subject of a famous music hall song "Let's All Go Down the Strand", composed by Harry Castling and C. W. Murphy.
 The song opens with a group of tourists staying the night at Trafalgar Square while about to embark for the Rhineland.
 The chorus of "Let's all go down the Strand – have a banana" is now recognised as a stereotypical part of Cockney music hall and parodied by English comedian Bill Bailey.
 John Betjeman used the title of the song for a television documentary made for Associated-Rediffusion in 1967.
-The same year, Margaret Williams used it for a stage comedy.
-English composer Percy Grainger used the name for his 1911 piano trio Handel in the Strand.
+In the same year, Margaret Williams used it for a stage comedy.
+Australian-born composer Percy Grainger used the name for his 1911 piano trio Handel in the Strand.

-Virginia Woolf wrote about the Strand in several of her essays, including "Street Haunting: A London Adventure," and the novel Mrs. Dalloway.
+Virginia Woolf wrote about the Strand in several of her essays, including "Street Haunting: A London Adventure", and the novel Mrs. Dalloway.
 T. S. Eliot alluded to the Strand in his 1905 poem "At Graduation" and in his 1922 poem "The Waste Land" (part III, The Fire Sermon, v.
 258: "and along the Strand, up Queen Victoria Street").
 John Masefield also referred to a "jostling in the Strand" in his poem "On Growing Old".
-The street name also figures in the 1958 poem "Buses on the Strand" by Richard Percival Lister, which in 2013 was featured as part of TFL’s "Poems on the Underground" scheme, appearing in tube carriages all over London.
+The poem "Buses on the Strand", written in 1958 by Richard Percival Lister, featured in TFL's "Poems on the Underground" scheme in 2013, appearing in tube carriages all over London.
+The scheme celebrated the 150th year of the London Underground, showing works by poets with close London connections.

 The Strand Magazine, which began publishing in 1891, was named after the street.
 A BBC World Service arts and culture radio series was called The Strand.
 Bush House, situated on the Strand, was home to the World Service between 1941 and 2012.

-The standard British Monopoly board has Strand in a group with the nearby Fleet Street and Trafalgar Square.
+The standard British Monopoly board has Strand in the red group with the nearby Fleet Street and Trafalgar Square.